Illinois parents take advantage of temporary tax cut on school supplies

-Illinois is dropping it's tax rate from 6.25% to 1.25% over that time period for some items of clothing costing less than $125.00 and also school supplies.
+Illinois is dropping its tax rate from 6.25% to 1.25% over that time for some items of clothing costing less than $125.00 and also school supplies.

 It's part of the Family Relief Plan to ease the pain of inflation for Illinois families.